AnthonysMotion/port-2025/README.md

 ## Links

-As of writing this, this project is not completed and my current/old portfolio website is active at my domain.<br>
+This project is not completed and my current/old portfolio website is active at my domain.<br>
-However, I have deployed the project over at Github Pages which I have linked below, as well as my current portfolio website.
+However, I have deployed the project over at Github Pages for your viewing, which I have linked below - as well as my current portfolio website.

 - [Github Pages Deployment](https://anthonysmotion.github.io/port-2025/)
 - - Last Updated: 23/10/2024